lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/Factors.md

 ### Definition

-A factor in R is a categorical variable that represents a finite set of unique values, known as levels.
-Factors are useful for representing and analyzing data with distinct categories or groups.
+A factor in R is a ==categorical variable that represents a finite set of unique values, known as levels.== Factors are useful for representing and analyzing data with distinct categories or groups.

 ### Creating Factors